 This course is designed to provide students the insight needed to make a decision to further their education in Veterinary Medicine.
-The course will focus on various aspects of veterinary science including: comparative anatomy, safe handling and restraint, clinical exams and diagnoses, hospital procedures, lab techniques, surgery, veterinary tools and terminology, nutrition, disease prevention/treatment and parasitology.
-Students will utilize laboratory, companion and production animals for the practical applications of this course.
+The course will focus on various aspects of veterinary medicine including: comparative anatomy, safe handling and restraint, clinical exams and diagnoses, lab techniques, veterinary tools and terminology, disease prevention and treatment and parasitology.
+Students will utilize companion, production, exotic and laboratory animals in the practical applications of this course.
 Students successfully completing this course will earn 1 credit which may fulfill their graduation requirements for science.
 Students successfully completing this course may be eligible to receive 3 college credits from NWCC.